Back to All Research

 • Attribute types: 2 Basics, 4 Performance drivers, 2 Delighters.

-Source note: all coefficients shown are reported outputs from viz-prca-mirrored-effects.svg.
+Source note: coefficients and class assignment are reported outputs from Paper 67 visualized in this page.

 Authors: Chung Hy Dai, Anh Minh Hoang